Wacom-Developer/sdk-for-signature-ios/README.md

 * High quality PNG, JPG and UIImage export of captured signature data

-The Wacom Signature SDK supports iOS 10 or newer using Xcode 8.0 or above.
+The Wacom Ink SDK for signature supports iOS 10 or newer using Xcode 8.0 or above.
 The framework is compiled for x86_64, arm7 and arm64 architectures.

 ## Overview